roman-milk/roman-milk.github.io/sis-in-law-incentives.md

+===

- ****** Sis-in-law Incentives Ch.
-08 ****** byTx_Tall_Tales© "Too bad.
+"Too bad.
 I know a couple of guys who would have loved to play along.
 And they really know what they're doing when it comes to blow-jobs."
 This girl was just dropping surprises on me left and right.
 We'd talked several times, but not once did it get sexual.
 This was intense.

  When I got to the first mouth going down on me, she piped in again.
 "How long before the first one had to go for it?
 How long did they tease?"